rakhter85/CF-rok-Crossstack-2022/README.md

 # CF-rok-Crossstack-2022
-Deplay a new stack that will launch a Linux EC2 and reference the sampleNetworkCrossStack that was previously created
+Deployed a new stack that launched a Linux EC2 and referenced the sampleNetworkCrossStack that was previously created
+1. Deployed the template in us-west-1 and located an elastic IP addess using resource
+2. Created a mapping finction to dynamically choosing the region
+3. created parameter for user input
+4. Output the value of private IPv4 and DNS name of EC2 instance